-Note: The Launch More Like This option pre-populates the Launch Instance Wizard with the options from your original container instances.
+Note: The Launch more like this option pre-populates the Launch an instance window with the options from your original container instances.
 You can then update the configuration to increase the EBS volume or any other configuration updates.

-Note: For more information on volume options, see Block Device Mapping.
+Note: For more information on volume options, see Block device mappings.

 Drain the previous ECS container instances to migrate containers to new instances

-- Choose Actions, and then choose Drain Instances.
+4. Choose Actions, and then choose Drain instances.

 Note: You can drain the previous instances in batches to avoid downtime for your Amazon ECS services.
 When you drain service tasks for container instances, container instances in the RUNNING state are stopped and replaced according to the service's deployment configuration parameters, minimumHealthyPercent and maximumPercent.
 Any PENDING or RUNNING tasks that don't belong to the service are unaffected.
 You must wait for these tasks to finish or stop them manually.